 No, sterling silver patina and sterling silver tarnish aren’t the same.

 Sterling silver tarnish is an undesirable, uncontrollable discoloration that happens when copper within sterling silver reacts with oxygen.
-The result is ugly looking sterling silver jewelry asking to be repolished.
+The end result is ugly looking sterling silver jewelry that’s asking to be polished.

-Sterling silver patina is a natural darkening of the silver’s surface due to oxidation and other chemical reactions.
+Sterling silver patination is a natural darkening of the silver’s surface due to oxidation and other chemical reactions.
 It’s a controlled form of silver tarnishing that creates exquisite sterling silver jewelry pieces.

 Sterling silver patina will stay roughly the same for a very long time if you do take good care of your sterling silver jewelry.

-When cleaning, use a silver polishing cloth or a specialized silver cleaner when cleaning your sterling silver rings, necklaces, bracelets and more.
+Use a silver polishing cloth or a specialized silver cleaner when cleaning your sterling silver rings, necklaces, bracelets, bands, armbands, pendants, broches, cutlery, tableware and more.

 What is Green Patina on Sterling Silver?

-Here’s an example of green sterling silver patina staining green human skin.
+Here’s an example of a green sterling silver patina/tarnish leaving a green mark on human skin.

 What is the Best Way to Remove Natural Patina from Sterling Silver?